NawrasseDahman/NawrasseDahman/README.md

 - 📧 How To Reach Me: **nawrassehimself@gmail.com**

-- 🥋 Fun Fact **I Can Remember All Of The Realeased Dates Of Movies & Tv Shows**
+- 🎞️ Fun Fact: **I Can Remember All Of The Realeased Dates Of Movies & Tv Shows**

 <p align="left">